-As of the year-end 2022, HCOB had 868 full-time equivalent (FTE) employees, primarily in its headquarters in Hamburg and its branch in Kiel.
-HCOB has additional domestic branch offices in Berlin, Frankfurt, Düsseldorf, Munich and Stuttgart, and three offices abroad in Athens, London and Luxembourg.
+As of June 2023, HCOB had 863 full-time equivalent (FTE) employees, primarily in its headquarters in Hamburg and its branch in Kiel.
+HCOB had additional domestic branch offices in Berlin, Frankfurt, Düsseldorf, Munich and Stuttgart, and three offices abroad in Athens, London and Luxembourg.